wuyirenn/dreamland/src/app/blog/content/thoughts.md

 [^9]: Here I describe the dance and choice that social platforms have us make before we meet someone.
 Professional connection?
 Friend?
 Potential romantic interest?
 Or someone I want no involvement with?
 We choose digital spaces based off what we think we want.
 Yet I'd posit that most of the time, we don't truly know what we want nor need, and much of the joy comes in the serendipity of discovering previously unknown connections, skills, hobbies, and traits.

 [^10]: We as humans have such different life experiences that true understanding is nigh impossible to reach.
 We share what we believe is important.
 We often part ways with only cursory comprehension of each other’s thoughts, ideas, and intentions; the rest we backfill with our own interpretation of language and personal knowledge / experiences.

-[^11]: I’ve had a number of conversations recently that really frustrated me.
-It’s easy, especially in a privileged Western world, to attribute elsewhere the harms caused by actors in capitalist systems, when we are the folks who reap the rewards and not the people who suffer as a cost.
-And it’s scary how the real-world distribution of resources is so far from our day-to-day lives that we can comfortably abstract the effects of war, malnutrition, disaster, and more to just costs and prices in a system.